Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Numerical methods

 Initially, the simulation is run in the center of mass frame of the star, in order to reduce the overall magnitude of local velocities and thus numerical advection errors.
 Once the tip of the returning gas reaches a distance of $r=10^3R_\odot$, this reference frame is no longer beneficial, and we switch to a stationary lab frame.
+This switch is a simple Galilean transformation of the velocity and introduces no numerical error.
 In order to achieve high resolution near pericenter, we use an adaptive mass resolution scheme.
 Once we switch to the lab frame (around day 20) and gas starts falling back towards the SMBH, we maintain a minimum (maximum) mass resolution of $0.5 \times 10^{-7} M_\odot$ ($1.5 \times 10^{-7} M_\odot$) per cell for cells far from pericenter and decrease it quadratically with distance from the SMBH for regions with $r<3\cdot10^3R_\odot$, i.e, $m=10^{-7} M_\odot\left(\frac{r}{3\cdot10^3R_\odot}\right)^2$ until a cell reaches a minimum spatial extent of $1\;R_\odot$.
 At the end of the simulation, the total number of cells is $\sim 2\times 10^8$.